awsdocs/amazon-personalize-developer-guide/doc_source/working-with-predefined-recipes.md

 # Step 1: Choosing a recipe<a name="working-with-predefined-recipes"></a>

-Amazon Personalize provides recipes, based on common use cases, for training models\.
-A *recipe* is an Amazon Personalize term specifying an appropriate algorithm to train for a given use case\.
+Amazon Personalize provides recipes, based on common use cases, for training models\. *Recipes* are Amazon Personalize algorithms that are prepared for specific use cases\.
 With recipes, you can create a personalization system without prior machine learning experience\.

 Amazon Personalize recipes use the following during training:
 + Predefined attributes of your data